 Considering the amount of coffee we consume regularly, that 10-15% of remaining chemicals makes a difference.
 Commonly used pesticides have been linked to cancers, birth defects, and learning disabilities.

 In addition, the roasting process does not kill mold, like mycotoxins.
 These guys are released during improper processing.
 50-100% of those mold toxins survive!

 The effects of nonorganic coffee go beyond the end product that you reach for each morning.
-The farmers, employees and local communities are exposed to those chemicals in the air and ones that get into the local water sources, effecting their health and livelihood.
+The farmers, employees, and local communities are exposed to those chemicals in the air and ones that get into the local water sources, affecting their health and livelihood.
 Not to mention the fact that the coffee industry has a slew of ethics violations when it comes to paying workers fairly and exploiting 3rd world countries for profit.